robocorp/robotframework-lsp/robocorp-code/README.md

 > Note: You can do the same actions from the side bar after opening the Extension tab in VS Code.

 Find more examples and tutorials at the [Robocorp Portal](https://robocorp.com/robots/).
-You can also find helpful videos on the [YouTube Robocorp channel](https://youtu.be/zQQl8xZkGko?list=PLfXJKwwF049DIZxvwYuBgahHcDDGPpfN6).
+You can also find helpful videos on the [YouTube Robocorp channel](https://www.youtube.com/watch?v=FaN7IUA8a0w&list=PLfXJKwwF049Dpl35x7i6sTTvIzlUaMChU).

 Full instructions are available at the [Product Manual](https://robocorp.com/docs/product-manuals/robocorp-code) for the VS Code Extension.

-This is under active development, so please [contact us](#Reporting-Issues) for issues and feature requests.
+This is under active development, so please [contact us](https://robocorp.com/contact-us) for issues and feature requests.

 ### Requirements

 Supported operating systems: Windows 10, Linux or Mac OS.

-The [Robot Framework Language Server](https://marketplace.visualstudio.com/items?itemName=robocorp.robotframework-lsp) extension provides extra Robot Framework related capabilities, including code completion and formatting, as well as syntax validation and highlighting.
-It is highly recommended to install it alongside this Robocorp Code extension.

 ### Installation

-Find the full installation instructions at [https://robocorp.com/docs/product-manuals/robocorp-code](https://robocorp.com/docs/product-manuals/robocorp-code).
+Find the full installation instructions at [https://robocorp.com/docs/visual-studio-code/extension-features](https://robocorp.com/docs/visual-studio-code/extension-features).

 ### Configuration